MyAeroCode/tynamo/README.md

 ```

 ### Custom deserializer

-Custom deserializer allows you to revert to the original object based on the value of DynamoItem.
+Also you can revert using by value of DynamoItem.
+The `deserializer` returns fragment to return to the original object.

-For example,
+If you have multiple deserializer, All fragments are merged to create the original object.

 ```ts
 @DynamoEntity
 class Entity {